 3. Who said aging has to be serious all the time?
 It’s all fun and games!
-With AARP’s Staying Sharp Program, you can discover new ways to make brain health part of your daily routine.
-Choose from articles, recipes, activities, videos and fun brain games – designed just for you.
+With the AARP Staying Sharp Program, you can discover new ways to make brain health part of your daily routine.
+Choose from articles, recipes, activities, videos and fun games – designed just for you.
 Staying Sharp follows guidance from the Global Council on Brain Health (GCBH), which provides information and recommendations to empower people to take positive steps to improve their brain health.
 Create your own plan by saving the actions that inspire you.
 Track your progress by checking off the items you complete.

 4. What’s behind that door?
 De-stress your life by de-cluttering your closet.
 A messy environment can cause undue stress, even if it’s not immediately noticeable.
-Organizing a frequently used closet can improve your time management, create a visually appealing space, and reduce your overall stress level significantly.
+Organizing a frequently used closet can improve your time management, create a visually appealing space, and may reduce your overall stress level.
 Try pulling out all the items in your closet and grouping them together in a way that makes sense to you.
 Put the things you use the most on the easiest shelf to reach.
 Things you don’t use often should be placed furthest away.
 Use baskets, boxes and bags to create a prettier, less cluttered space.
 Add labels so you can find what you need when you need it.

 5. Can't hear as well as you used to?
 Check out the National Hearing Test.
 Plus, AARP members can take it for free once a year.
 The National Hearing Test is an independent and scientifically validated hearing screen test developed with funding from the National Institutes of Health. https://www.nationalhearingtest.org/